uktrade/data-hub-frontend/docs/Running tests.md

 `$ npm run test:e2e:dit -- --spec test/end-to-end/cypress/specs/DIT/local-nav-spec.js`

+# Performance E2E tests
+The performance E2E tests use Playwright.
+Any current tests should only run non-mutating, non-destructive tests.

+In `playwright.config.ts` you can define which environment to run it against by settings the `baseURL`.

+To run against your local environment spin it assumes it is running already (`npm run develop`).

+If this is the first time running playwright you may need to run `npm install` to ensure you've got everything you need.

+Run tests headless:
+`npx playwright test`

+Run tests in Playwright Test UI:
+`npx playwright test --ui`

 ## Accessibility tests

 The aim of this suite is to ensure our HTML pages are usable by as many people as possible.